ShadowRonin/shadowronin-github.io/_posts/2023-11-01-learning-rust.markdown

 a.print(); // prints 1
 ```

-Note that there is no way (without a bunch of macros at least) to do inheritance with structs.
-Inheritance can add a lot of unneeded complexity, instead composition should be used.
+Note that there is no way (without abusing macros at least) to do inheritance with structs.
+Inheritance can add a lot of unneeded complexity, instead [composition is preferred](https://en.wikipedia.org/wiki/Composition_over_inheritance).

 -----